 The most scenic five weeks in Vermont are during leaf-peeping season, and this railroad operates five days a week, so you can see it all by train no matter when you go.
 The most popular ride is the three-hour fall foliage excursion, chugging to the top of Ludlow Mountain for the best perspective on the scenery.
 Weekends bring Lounge 91 rides from Burlington to Middlebury, where the passing bright colors get a live music soundtrack.
 Saturday and Sunday nights, you can also enjoy a three-course gourmet meal on Green Mountain’s dinner train.

 If you wanna get a jump on the fall colors and don’t feel like waiting until it interferes with college football, head to Alaska where this train runs through the fall colors of Denali National Park starting in summer.
-The twelve-hour trip to Fairbanks stops in Wasilla, Talkeetna, and Denali National Park.
-And on clear days, you’ll see all those fantastic leaves fronting the snow-capped peak of the tallest mountain in America at Denali.
+The 12-hour trip to Fairbanks stops in Wasilla, Talkeetna, and Denali National Park.
+And on clear days, you’ll see all those fantastic leaves fronting the snow-capped peak of the tallest mountain in the US at Denali.

 Wanna take your transportation throwback game to a whole other level?
 Head out to the Connecticut River valley and take this 19th-century steam strain through the bright rolling hills, THEN combine it with a ride on a riverboat down the Connecticut River.
 If that kinda time warp is just a little too much for you, the Essex Steam Train also offers pumpkin patch trips and Haddam Swing Bridge specials all autumn long.